ProfessorSalty/studytopics/study_topics.md

 A stateful protocol is one in which the responder maintains information about the requesting entity across multiple requests from the same source.

 A stateless protocol treats each request as an independent transaction, providing all of the information required for the connection.

+### What is DTD (Document Type Declaration)?

+A DTD defines the structure, legal elements, and attributes of an XML document.

+* PCDATA - A Parsed Character Data.
+XML parsers usually parse all the text in an XML document.

+* CDATA - Marks code that could be parsed as XML, but indicates that it should _not_ be.
+CDATA is like a comment, but with some key differences:

+    - CDATA is still part of the document, whereas comments are stripped away.
+    - CDATA cannot include the string `]]>` because it ends the block.
+Comments cannot include double dashes `--` because it ends the comment block.

+    - CDATA will interpolate [Parameter Entity References](http://www.w3.org/TR/REC-xml/#dt-PERef) while comments will not.

+### What is HTTP/2?

+### What is WebSockets?
+WebSockets is a fully duplex protocol for client-server communication over a single TCP connection.

+### What are Server-sent DOM events?